DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 **Interactions Sequence**

     - Greeted by Joseph: when the inventor enters the lab, Joseph would come over and greet her
     - Follow Joseph and see him talking: after greeting, Joseph would ask the user to follow him over to the lab table.
-When the user comes, Joseph would introduce her to the concept of hypergrowth.
+When the user comes, Joseph would introduce her to the concept of hyper-growth.
     - Pour the bottle: Joseph would instruct the inventor to pick up the yellow bottle on the table and pour it inside the blue container on the robot's hand.
     - See the plant grow: after the inventor successfully pours into the blue container, the inventor would see a pump transferring the yellow chemicals into the tube, and the plant will grow.
     - Respond to Joseph: after the inventor sees the plant growing quickly, Joseph will ask her if such an effect has changed her mind.
 Then a UI would appear asking the inventor to respond (has two options).
 Joseph would respond accordingly.